chaowenguo/animatediff-cli-prompt-travel/README.md

 venv\Scripts\activate.bat

 # with this setup, it took about a minute to generate in my environment(RTX4090).
 VRAM usage was 6-7 GB
-# width 256 / height 384 / length 128 frames / context 16 frames
-animatediff generate -c config/prompts/prompt_travel.json -W 256 -H 384 -L 128 -C 16
-# 5min / 9-10GB
-animatediff generate -c config/prompts/prompt_travel.json -W 512 -H 768 -L 128 -C 16
+animatediff generate -c config/prompts/prompt_travel.json -H 912 -L 128 -C 8

 # upscale using controlnet (tile, line anime, ip2p, ref)
 # specify the directory of the frame generated in the above step